joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/transparent-windows.md

     initOptions.transparent = false;
     var win:NativeWindow = new NativeWindow(initOptions);

-For a Flex Window component, make sure the component’s transparent property is set to false, the default, before calling the Window object’s `open()` method.
+For a Flex Window component, make sure the component's transparent property is set to false, the default, before calling the Window object's `open()` method.

     // Flex window component: spark.components.Window class